arduino/docs-content/content/arduino-cloud/10.education/01.shared-spaces/content.md

 ### Inviting members to a shared space

 Let’s begin by inviting members to your space.
-You can add more members to your Shared Space by clicking on the **Invite Members** button.
+You can add more members to your shared space by clicking on the **Invite Members** button.

 ![invite members to a shared space](assets/invite-members.png)